Ferris-Labs/site-draft/content/en/docs/Overview/architecture-overview.md

 ![image-20211024081829495](/images/image-20211024081829495.png)

-Each Service is a self contained piece of functionality like loading a file, running a view rebuild or launching a container.
+Each Service is a self contained piece of functionality such as loading a file, running a database view rebuild or launching a container.
 You can link and re-link the blocks of code at anytime you like.
 The source code can be as big or as tiny as you like.

+Each Service is triggered by an Event.
 Each Service also emits Events thereby allowing other Services to be triggered following (or during) the execution of a Service.

-On FX a Service can respond to multiple Event types, and a single Event may trigger multiple Services - Thereby allowing you to also extend your Application(s) on the fly with ease.
+A Service can respond to multiple Event types, and a single Event Type may trigger multiple Services - Thereby allowing you to also extend your Application(s) on the fly with ease.

 ![image-20211024080659941](/images/image-20211024080659941.png)